-To operate the calculator from battery power alone, simply disconnect the recharger plug from the rear of the calculator.
+To operate the calculator from battery power alone, simply disconnect the recharger plug from the calculator by grasping the plug between thumb and forefinger, squeezing to depress the snap release tab, and pulling gently.
 (Even when not connected to the calculator the ac adapter/recharger may be left plugged into the ac outlet.)